LucaIns/website/content/authors/admin/_index.md

 <!-- ***I would like to think of myself as a scientist, who happens largely to specialise in the use of statistics*** – David Cox   -->

-My  primary  research  interests  concern  robust  statistics and high-dimensional modeling.
+My  primary  research  interests  concern  robust  statistics, high-dimensional modeling and computational statistics.

-I am currently part of the research group of [Stéphane Guerrier](https://www.unige.ch/gsem/en/research/faculty/all/stephane-guerrier/) and [Maria-Pia Victoria-Feser](https://www.unige.ch/gsem/en/research/faculty/all/maria-pia-victoria-feser/) at the [Geneva School of Economics and Management -- Université de Genève](https://www.unige.ch/gsem/en/).
+I am currently part of the research group of [Stéphane Guerrier](https://www.unige.ch/gsem/en/research/faculty/all/stephane-guerrier/) and [Maria-Pia Victoria-Feser](https://www.unige.ch/gsem/en/research/faculty/all/maria-pia-victoria-feser/) at the [Research Center for Statistics -- Geneva School of Economics and Management -- Université de Genève](https://www.unige.ch/gsem/en/).

 I obtained my PhD (cum laude) in 2022, with a thesis on *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*, where I developed statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
 The developed methodologies encompass continuous optimization methods as well as mixed-integer programming techniques.
 I applied these tools to analyze biomedical data and to investigate the main possible drivers of honey bee colony loss.